This can cover the cost of legal claims made against you if someone is injured or their property is damaged as a result of your business activities.

 This protects you if a client makes a claim against you for negligence, errors or omissions in your work, which causes them to lose money.

-If you employ anyone other than immediate family members, even on a temporary basis, you’re likely to need employers’ liability insurance.
+If you employ anyone other than immediate family members, even on a temporary basis, employers’ liability insurance is a legal requirement.
 This can cover the cost of compensation claims made by staff who are injured or become ill as a result of their work.

 This covers you if you are unable to work due to illness or injury, by providing a regular income to replace your lost earnings.